1871fotc/fotc/docs/headstones/signs.md

 ![](../assets/john-campbell-headstone-oes.jpg){ width="48%" }

-*<small>John Campbell's headstone shows the Order of the Eastern Star sign within the Freemason's compass and square (1‑147‑26) </small>*
+*<small>John Campbell's headstone shows the Order of the Eastern Star sign within the Freemason's compass and square.
+The Order of the Eastern Star is a Masonic appendant body open to both men and women.
+(1‑147‑26) </small>*

 ## Today